La Crescenta-Montrose, California: Crescenta Valley Town Council

 The Crescenta Valley Town Council (CVTC) is composed of nine democratically elected councilmembers, each of whom serve three-year terms upon installation.
 CVTC is currently the Los Angeles County unincorporated area's main advisory body to the county supervisor's office and other governing agencies, as well as an organized institution that is often counted on to facilitate community-wide forums to inform or garner opinion from residents.

 The Crescenta Valley Town Council meets at the La Crescenta Library.

 Health

 The Los Angeles County Department of Health Services operates the Glendale Health Center in Glendale, serving La Crescenta and Montrose.

 USC Verdugo Hills Hospital is a 158-bed nonprofit primary-care facility.
 It features emergency services, inpatient and outpatient diagnostic and treatment facilities, a family birthing center, and bariatric and orthopedic surgical services.

 Media

 La Crescenta and the Crescenta Valley area is served by the Crescenta Valley Weekly and the Glendale News Press.

 Transportation

 The Amtrak Thruway 19 provides twice daily connections to/from Lowell and Honolulu Avenues to/from Bakersfield to the north, and San Bernardino to the east, with several stops in between.

 The closest Amtrak station is in Glendale.

 The Metro 90 bus connects La Crescenta to North Hollywood station and downtown Los Angeles.

+People also looking to travel via Glendale beeline can transfer to or from Ocean View & Montrose on the line 3 of Glendale Beeline (Monday-Friday) or line 31 towards Downtown Glendale or to La Crescenta (Saturdays only) are able to do so.